devops329/devops/instruction/playwright/playwright.md

 }
 ```

 NYC will output coverage information to a directory named `.nyc_output`.
-We definitely don't want push that to GitHub and so we add it to our growing list of coverage files found in `.gitignore`
+We definitely don't want push that to GitHub, so we add it to our growing list of coverage files found in `.gitignore`

 ```txt
 coverage